FAQs Tickets Buying Guide

 A: Yes, just enter passenger's data twice, e.g.: John Smith, John Smith (he will actually have 2 tickets), Samantha Smith, Robert Smith - this way the family of 3 people will have a full compartment.

-Q: I'd like to book a seating place on a train Moscow- St. Petersburg and I see different prices for the same train and seating classes.
+Q: I'd like to book a seat place on a train Moscow- St. Petersburg and I see there are different prices for the same train in different carriages.
 What is the difference between them?

 A: There are different classes of seating options on day trains: 1st class has 2 seats together ( business class airplane-style seats) and some services in the car: a cafeteria serving snacks and beverages.
 2-nd class usually has 3 seats together, the seats are economy-class airplane style and no food or beverage services are offered in this car.

-Q: I'd like to book a 2nd class berth/1st class berth on a train, why are there different prices for the same seating class?
+Q: I'd like to book a 1st class/2nd class berth on a train, prices are different, what is the difference between them?

-A: The more expensive tickets include additional services like reading materials and a lunch box (bread, cheese, sausage, salad, yogurt, and pastry).
+A: The more expensive tickets include additional services like reading materials and sometimes a lunch box (bread, cheese, sausage, salad, yogurt, and pastry).
 The cheaper tickets offer no additional services.
-Also, cars with second class seats and with service are usually newer, cleaner and a bit more comfortable.
+Also, first class cars with second class seats and with service are usually newer, cleaner and a bit more comfortable.

 Q: When I booked a ticket on your web-site there were two first class berths still available, why are they not available now?

 A: Russian Railways do not allow you to book tickets in advance.
-Only authorized agents in Russia can issue tickets.
-That’s why we ask our colleagues in Russia to issue tickets for you.
-Because of the time difference they usually do it the next day after receiving your order.
+Only our colleagues in Moscow office in Russia can issue tickets.
+That’s why we ask them to do it for you.
+Because of the time difference they usually do it in 1-2 days after receiving your order.
 By that time somebody can just go to the train station and buy those 2 or 3 tickets.
 So, when you book your seats, you need to make sure that there are plenty of seats or berths available for your desired travel date.
 However, we will do our best and find a different train, or a different class ticket for you for the same date.